serge-web/serge/packages/components/src/local/form-elements/rcb/README.md

-# CheckboxType documentation
+# RCB documentation

-This is an example readme file for the 'CheckboxType' component.
+This is an example readme file for the 'RCB' (Radio/Checkbox) component.

 ## UI Example